Chemistry only

 the hydrogen ions from the electrolyte.
 The oxygen atoms also gain electrons from the external circuit flowing through the bulb.

-- The oxygen atoms on the cathode are
+The oxygen atoms on the cathode are

 reduced to form water as the only product of this reaction.

-- The overall reaction that happens inside the fuel cell is simply
+The overall reaction that happens inside the fuel cell is simply

-hydrogen reacting with oxygen to form water
+hydrogen reacting with oxygen to form water.
+The hydrogen is oxidised to form water.

 Uses of fuel cells

-Fuel cells can be made in a large range of sizes and power outputs, from units
+Fuel cells can be made in a large range of sizes and power outputs from units

 which can be used to